ramsafin/ros-courses-2018/src/timer_package/README.md

 # list started nodes (you should see /timer_node along with others)
 rosnode list

-# get info about publish and subscribed topics
+# get info about published and subscribed topics
 rosnode info /timer_node

-# show existing topic
+# show existing topics
 rostopic list

 # listen to the messages in /rosout